 Two other highlights of my Croatia trip were the national parks of Krka (near Šibenik) and Plitvice (about halfway between Zadar and Zagreb).
 Don't miss them.

-Croatia is cheaper than Italy but only slightly. about 6 years ago
+Croatia is cheaper than Italy but only slightly. over 6 years ago